 Our last day I did a spa day after the Sigiriya hike.
 The spa at Jetwing lake was probably my favorite part of the trip after being sore and my feet hurt from all the hiking.
 My massage was 90 minutes and I swear the massage therapist had magic hands.
 The pressure of the Swedish massage was perfect!
 I also really liked that there is a shower in-room so you can take a quick shower afterwards if you prefer not to keep the oil on you, or before if you are coming from a sweaty hike.
 I was so relaxed that I asked the therapist if I could stay for another 15 minutes to finish my nap.

 How I got around

 We hired a taxi when we got to the airport, and the price to have a driver with the car for the whole time you are there is the same price you would pay for a rental car.
 Beware of renting a car as the driving is extremely dangerous in Sri Lanka if you’ve never done it before.
 I highly advise to go the driver route so that you are with an experienced driver and they know how to navigate the roads.
 Our driver’s name was Sunil and he was very sweet.
 His English was good enough that he understood what we wanted.
 Sometimes things got lost in translation, but if you are patient with each other, you will get the message across.
 Also, he has experience with tourists so he generally knows what you want without having to fully explain it.
 Just say Sirigirya, and he knows you most likely want to hike the Lion’s feet or Pidrangula as an example.

 Where I stayed

-That was pretty much our trip.
-I’ll do another update on where we ate, nightlife in Sri Lanka and where I shopped.
+There is so much to cover on this amazing place, so I will be doing another update on where we ate, nightlife in Sri Lanka and where I shopped.
 I had an overall amazing experience and like I said before, I will be going back!